khajd/GaTher3DEvo2/README.md

 ![show_time_course_of_phenotypes](https://github.com/user-attachments/assets/5950edd9-f260-4e76-8032-82962b782af2)

 Show time course of phenotypes.
 It is not the same as replicator dynamics!
+It shows the phenotype frequency for every generation.

+*Software has been tested and proven to be working on WSL.*

+Working example is added to folder 'example'.
+Please call the results using Data1GUI.xml.

-Software written by Marek Bonk as part of his Master's Thesis project on Silesian University of Technology.
+Original version of software written by Marek Bonk as part of his Master's Thesis project on Silesian University of Technology.